EuclidProtocol/docs/docs/API/REST/Routes/Get Routes.md

 # Get Routes

-Gets all swap routes available when swapping the specified asset_in to receive the specified asset_out.
+Gets all swap routes available when swapping the specified `token_in` to receive the specified `token_out`.

 ### Request URL